Karen Keifer-Boyd: Education

 Keifer-Boyd holds a bachelor's of fine art from the Kansas City Art Institute and a master's of science and doctorate in art education from the University of Oregon.

 Career

 Karen Keifer-Boyd is the current professor of art education and of women's studies at Penn State University.

 She has written articles on feminist pedagogy.
 The articles are found in more than 45 peer-reviewed research publications and translated into many different languages.

 Her pedagogy articles include: Judy Chicago's content-based art pedagogy, CyberNetculture, intertextuality, cyberNet activism art pedagogy, arts-based and action research, transcultural dialogues, CyberHouse and identity speculative fiction.
 She is also the co-author of InCITE, InSIGHT, InSITE (NAEA, 2008), Engaging Visual Culture (Davis, 2007), and was the editor of the Journal of Social Theory in Art Education, and guest editor for Visual Art Research.
 She has been the co-authors to other readings as well.
-Keifer-Boyd also co-founded the International Multimedia Journal Visual Culture & Gender.
+Keifer-Boyd also co-founded International Multimedia Journal Visual Culture & Gender.